Eomm/blog-posts/posts/bonus-gpg.md

 - Navigate to **Settings** > **SSH and GPG keys** > **New GPG key**

-Or just go at this URL [https://github.com/settings/gpg/new](https://github.com/settings/gpg/new).
+Or just go to this URL [https://github.com/settings/gpg/new](https://github.com/settings/gpg/new).

 Paste your public GPG key into the "Key" field and click on the "Add GPG key" button to save it.
 Now GitHub will be able to verify your signed commits.